 Stem Stitch ~ when working from left to right.
 Bring your needle up at 1 and down at 2.
 Bring your needle back up halfway between 1 and 2 at 3.
 Be sure to keep the thread below the needle.
 When working from right to left keep the thread above the needle.

 Algerian Eyelet ~ There is one stitch laid to every thread so when stitched over 2 threads there are 8 stitches laid to create an eyelet.
-Eliza applied tension to open the centre hole of each eyelet.
+Lucy applied tension to open the centre hole of each eyelet.
 Do not tug on the thread using your needle as your thread will soon break.
 Instead apply pressure by pulling on the thread close to the stitch.
 Even tension should be applied so each individual stitch sits well within the eyelet.

 Bullion Stitch ~ make a back stitch the length of the stitch required.
 Bring the tip of the needle out.
 Twist the thread around the needle tip as many times as is necessary to equal the length of the back stitch.
 Holding the left thumb on the coiled thread turn the needle back and insert it in the same place.
 Pull the thread through until the bullion stitch lies flat.